sidaswal7/TA-AC-BACKEND-core-node-1-TNaaaa/block-BNaaaj/index.md

 - create a fixed length buffer of 12.
 - write code to convert buffer back to string.

-Q. Write code example to demonstrate blocking and non-blocking code.
+Q. Write code example to demonstrate blocking and non-blocking code.hhjgk

 #### http protocol